trigger-sister/trigger-sister.github.io/_posts/2025-12-18-VISIT-WILSON.md

 I never am quite sure how small town NC likes me.
 I can't say I've ever gotten many glances although that could be a lack of detection on my part if anything.
 Ruffled hair, leather pants, knee high solovairs, piercings, and developing breasts wrapped up in a rather queer energy - is that too out of place in a feed n seed store right in the middle of this rural locality?
 At least the clerk, a little old gray woman who honestly could have been a uhaul lesbian, didn't seem to think so.

-"Why hello, daaaaarling," I greeted her, "do you have any screwdrivers in this fine establishment?"
+"Why hello, _daaaaarling_," I greeted her, "do you have any screwdrivers in this fine establishment?"

 She didn't stare but she didn't quite look right through me either.
 I've noticed that being a bit flamboyant always gets some kind of reaction from cis people.
 Whether it's good or bad...
 Well I don't like to think of it in those terms.
 Rather, I like to think that it gives me some information about who they are.
 But not this short butch in front of me.
 She was a real stonewall!